research residency @ SAE greenhouse

-The first «Kollektiv» commenced in August 2021 in Arosa, Switzerland.
-As we’ve learned from our partner Arosa Tourism, the municipality is facing some urgent environmental challenges, such as shifts in seasons, longer summers for itsit’s dependence on winter tourism or shifts in prevalent species in high altitudes.
-Therefore Arosa embraces the approach of the project to activate and fuel a broader public imagination around these topics.
-This in mind, the «Kollektiv» has already been up twice and gone through the research and lab phases.
+The arvae team started conversations and a pre-research phase in Arosa in March 2021 and established our relationship with our local partner, Arosa Tourism.
+We learnt that the municipality is facing some urgent environmental challenges.
+Such as changing seasons meaning longer summers and challenges to their dependence on winter tourism; and shifts in prevalent species in high altitudes.
+Therefore Arosa embraced the approach of arvae to activate and fuel a broader public imagination around these topics.

 Based on the information gathered in the research phase, the «Kollektiv» started developing specific project proposals addressing the selected topics.
-In order to advance the work on the proposals the «Kollektiv»-members have met for another five days in Arosa in September 2021.
-During this lab phase the «Kollektiv» largely organised their work autonomously, setting their own priorities and workshops in our open space format.
-There were meetings held between «Kollektiv-members» and local (environmental) experts, we sat at a round table with the Arosa’s major and the director of Arosa Tourism and we had numerous work-sessions, gatherings, and reflections together, further developing the project proposals.
-After meeting physically in September the «Kollektiv» worked on their project proposals for three additional weeks.
+In order to advance the work on the proposals the «Kollektiv» members met again in Arosa in September 2021.
+During this lab phase the «Kollektiv» largely organised their work autonomously.
+There were further meetings held with local (environmental) experts, we sat together with Arosa’s mayor and the president of Arosa Tourism; and had numerous work-sessions, gatherings, and reflections together to further develop the project proposals.
+Following this, the «Kollektiv» members worked on their project proposals remotely for three additional weeks.

 A project advisory group made up of experienced members of our sounding board and network helped us then make a selection for implementation.
-These were by Name Monica Ursina Jäger, artist, lecturer and research associate at the Institute of Natural Resource Sciences, ZHAW, Pascal Jenny, President of Arosa Tourism, Yvonne Altmann, Mayor of Arosa, Farah Ahmed, Climate Justice Lead at Julie’s Bicycles, London, Lalasia Bialic-Murphy, Lead Scientist at Crowther Lab, ETH, Serayna Solanki, freelance consultant in climate, environment and community participation, London and Céline Oberle, “Organic” Lead at Migros-Genossenschafts-Bund.
+This included Monica Ursina Jäger (artist, lecturer and research associate at the Institute of Natural Resource Sciences, ZHAW), Pascal Jenny (President of Arosa Tourism), Yvonne Altmann (Mayor of Arosa), Farah Ahmed (Climate Justice Lead at Julie’s Bicycles, London), Lalasia Bialic-Murphy (Lead Scientist at Crowther Lab, ETH), Serayna Solanki (freelance consultant in climate, environment and community participation, London); and Céline Oberle (“Organic” Lead at Migros-Genossenschafts-Bund).